Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Dataset

 \subsection{3D Visual Grounding Datasets}

 There are two existing datasets for 3DVG, \ie, ScanRefer~\cite{chen2020scanrefer} and ReferIt3D~\cite{achlioptas2020referit3d}.

-\begin{itemize} \item \textbf{ScanRefer}~\cite{chen2020scanrefer} consists of 51.5K sentence descriptions for 800 ScanNet scenes \cite{scannet}.
+\begin{itemize} \item[-] \textbf{ScanRefer}~\cite{chen2020scanrefer} consists of 51.5K sentence descriptions for 800 ScanNet scenes \cite{scannet}.
 The dataset is split into 36,655 samples for training, 9,508 samples for validation, and 5,410 samples for testing, respectively.

-\item \textbf{ReferIt3D}~\cite{achlioptas2020referit3d} uses the same train/valid split with {ScanRefer} on ScanNet and contains two sub-datasets, where \textbf{Sr3D} (Spatial Reference in 3D) has 83.5K synthetic expressions generated by templates and \textbf{Nr3D} (Natural Reference in 3D) consists of 41.5K human annotations collected in a similar manner as ReferItGame~\cite{kazemzadeh2014referitgame}.
+\item[-] \textbf{ReferIt3D}~\cite{achlioptas2020referit3d} uses the same train/valid split with {ScanRefer} on ScanNet and contains two sub-datasets, where \textbf{Sr3D} (Spatial Reference in 3D) has 83.5K synthetic expressions generated by templates and \textbf{Nr3D} (Natural Reference in 3D) consists of 41.5K human annotations collected similarly as ReferItGame~\cite{kazemzadeh2014referitgame}.

 \end{itemize}